althrntn/Alice-BE-News-Project/README.md

 This project can be forked and cloned from GitHub here: https://github.com/althrntn/Alice-BE-News-Project/tree/main

 Once cloned, several dependencies are needed to run the project: please install dotenv, express and postgres (pg).
 For testing purposes, jest, jest-sorted, jest-extended and supertest are also required.
+These packages are included in the package.json so can be installed by running 'npm install'.

 The API connects to two local databases - the development database and the testing database.
 Details of these can be found in the setup.sql file.
-The run-seed.js file in the db/seeds directory is set up to seed the development database when run.
+Run this file with 'npm run setup-dbs' to create the databases.
+The run-seed.js file in the db/seeds directory can then be used to seed the development database when run.

 The API has been set up with a full testing suite found in the **tests** directory.
-These tests can be run using the 'test' script with 'npm run'.
+These tests can be run using 'npm test'.
 There is no need to seed the databases before running tests as the app.test.js file will re-seed the test databse prior to each test and close the database connection once testing is complete.

+To run the API locally, use the 'npm start' script.
+The server will default to listening on port 9090.

 # Database connection setup